swcarpentry/good-enough-practices-in-scientific-computing/index.md

 people who *haven't* already mastered the tools, and *don't* realize (yet) that they will save time if and when their project grows.
-In that situation, advocating unit testing with coverage checking and continuous integration is more likely to scare newcomers off than to aid them.
+In that situation, advocating unit testing with coverage checking and continuous integration is more likely to overwhelm newcomers rather than aid them.

 ## Conclusion